department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 The following activities must be done by a human.
 - Secret management
-- Creating or modifying integrations with Pingdom, e.g. Slack or Statuspage.io
+- Creating or modifying integrations with Pingdom, e.g. Slack or Statuspage.io _Must be performed by a Pingdom administrator_
 - Deleting checks
+  _Must be performed by a Pingdom administrator._
 - Determining integration and user IDs

+## Integrations and Users
+Integrations are a Pingdom concept that links Pingdom with other services, e.g. PagerDuty and Slack.
+Users are "individuals" that should be notified directly.
+Note that for Statuspage, an "individual" can also be a Statuspage component since Statuspage component status can be manipulated via special emails.

+Each PagerDuty "Service" is manually configured as a distinct integration in Pingdom and as such, each will have a unique ID.
+PagerDuty services will be used to alert on-call personnel.

+Each Slack channel is manually configured as a distinct integration in Pingdom and will also have unique IDs.
+Slack channels are used for situational awareness of the teams at large.

+Each Statuspage component will have a unique _Alert Contact_ user entry in Pingdom, which will be used to drive Statuspage.io updates.
+Alert contact users require manual configuration in Pingdom.

 ## Adding secrets